stw32/PulseWaveform/README.md

  - (iii) the first reflectance wave plays a relatively minor role in shaping the waveform and must therefore have the smallest amplitude and width
  - (iv) the number of component waves need not be three if a more parsimonious fit can be achieved with fewer.

-In the code, this manifests as penalties applied to goodness of fit (ChiSq) values when any of the following conditions are met:
+In the code, this manifests as penalties applied to goodness of fit (ChiSq) values when any of the following conditions are met within the `model2.FIX_PAR3` function:
  - If any peak amplitudes are estimated as negative
- - If the peak width is estimated as <0.05s or >0.5s (units?)
+ - If the peak width is estimated as <0.05s or >0.5s
  - If the width of the R1 peak is <0.1 or >0.25
  - If the diastolic width is >0.45
  - If the renal peak timing strays too far from initial parameter estimation